d-w-moore/irods_rule_engine_plugin_python/README.md

 ```

 ## `genquery_iterator.py`
-Two styles of Python iterator are offered by this module, one allowing convenient
+Two styles of Python iterator are offered by this module to allow a convenient way
-access to GenQuery results from within Python rules.
+of accessing GenQuery results from within Python rules.
 One iterator allows paged
 results of N rows at a time over each iteration (returning between 1 and 256
 rows at a time in the form of a Python list):